Skip to main content Skip to secondary navigation

 • invitation to the EMF Annual Conference, held on campus for affiliates, featuring Stanford energy experts and key working group members from the EMF studies;

-• an exposure to specific concepts and findings applicable to in-house analysis and planning efforts;
+• exposure to specific concepts and findings that may be applicable to in-house analysis and planning efforts;

-• interaction between member Affiliates from energy and automobile companies, utilities, and government agencies and learning that they share many common prospects and problems;
+• interaction between member Affiliates from energy and automobile companies, utilities, and government agencies;

-• active participation with a broad-ranging set of contacts in the energy analysis and policy communities in the U.S. and abroad;
+• active interaction with a broad-ranging set of experts in the energy analysis and policy communities in the U.S. and abroad;

 • closer professional interactions with Stanford faculty, staff and students conducting energy modeling and policy analysis;

-• engagement with the Forum's staff and research results through advance copies of publications and papers; and
+• timely engagement with the Forum's staff and research when the results of the studies are published; and

-• feedback on assumptions used by the affiliates in their energy modeling and planning.
+• feedback on methods and assumptions used by the affiliates in their energy modeling.

 EMF Funding